The space of foliations on projective spaces in positive characteristic

 \subsection{Acknowledgments}

-We thank João Pedro dos Santos for his interest and comments on a preliminary version of this work.
-J.V.P. acknowledges support from the CAPES-COFECUB(project Ma1017/24), CNPq (PQ Scholarship 304690/2023-6), Projeto Universal 408687/2023-1 “Geometria das Equações Diferenciais Alg\'ebricas”), and FAPERJ (Grant number E26/200.550/2023).
+We thank the anonymous referees for their careful reading and for suggestions that improved the exposition.
+We also thank João Pedro dos Santos for his interest and comments on a preliminary version of this work.
+J.V.P. acknowledges support from the CAPES-COFECUB (project Ma1017/24), CNPq (PQ Scholarship 304690/2023-6), Projeto Universal 408687/2023-1 “Geometria das Equações Diferenciais Alg\'ebricas”), and FAPERJ (Grant number E26/200.550/2023).
 W. Mendson acknowledges support from INCTmat/Brazil, CNPq grant number 170249/2023-9.